Nomads and City Dwellers Institutions and Worldview

 “In the former commences the chain of development, which is closed by the formation of perfect true society.
 First are formed communities, which though still standing only on the base of the family, yet represent a broadening of this base insofar as the notion of the family is first enlarged into the institution of a tribe and then this institution cannot always refuse to take in foreign elements.”

-Political division into tribes is an important characteristic of the nomadic period, and in many civilized nations tribal divisions are retained.
-The people’s “consciousness of belonging to one another” can be traced to their nomadic history, and their names retain evidence of this heritage.
 “The Kirdic nomadic tribes still call themselves Kötsher, or wandering.
 The name of the Zulus means ‘homeless‘ or ‘roaming’.
 This is also the meaning of the name of the Zûzȋm, the Canaanite aborigines, as well as the Canaanite Perizzî.”

 The Egyptians gave the name ‘Put’ to the many nomadic tribes that came into their country.
 The Egyptians also called them the ‘Runners’ and represented them in the hieroglyphs as a hare.
 The name of the Hebrews, Ibhrim, means the nomads, ‘for the word ‘ȃbhar means to pass through a land, or to cross a river, but also to wander about in general.’

 “The nomad’s purpose in wandering is to find pasture for his herds– “green pastures beside still waters” (Psalms 23:2).”
-So the cloudy skies are seen by the nomad as friendly and the fierce heat of the sun is experienced as an enemy.
-For this reason, in the myths of the nomads the dark, cloudy heaven is personified in the role of the conquerer.
-When the nightly heaven is defeated by the day, it is portrayed as a tragic figure and lamented.
+So the nomad sees cloudy skies as friendly.
+The fierce heat of the sun is experienced as an enemy.
+For this reason, cloudy heaven is personified in the myths of the nomads in the role of the conquerer.
+The nightly heaven defeated by the day is portrayed as a tragic figure and lamented.
 A nomad begins a journey in the afternoon and continues it during the night.
 If he travels at all by day it will be under the cover of clouds.
-The Arabs tell the distance of a journey by the number of nights it will take to arrive at the destination.

 “Between Damascus and the place where Walid b.
 Yazid lived in the desert are four nights.”
 (Kitab al-aghani)

 It is this mode of counting time that holds to nomadic ideas long after a people have become agricultural.
-Julius Caesar said that the Gauls counted by nights, not by days, and Tacitus said the same of the ancient Germans.
+Julius Caesar said that the Gauls counted by nights, not by days.
+Tacitus said the same of the ancient Germans.
 For both Arabs and Hebrews, the day actually begins with evening.

 In the Korân and in the poetry of the Bedawi there are allusions to the starry heaven.
 The caravan songs refer to night-traveling.